 Scholarly Lectures and Writings:

-- This is an article that was published in Medical Malpractice Law and Strategy, July 2011, Vol. 28 No. 10.
-I wrote it with my associate, Robert Sanfilippo, Esq.
+- The Role of Informed Consent In Defensive Medicine.
+Medical Malpractice Law and Strategy, Vol. 28 No. 10.
+(July 2008).
+This article critiques the argument that medical malpractice causes doctors to practice defensive medicine.
 Medical providers and insurance companies often argue that health care costs are unnecessarily increased due to the practice of defensive medicine.
 Despite this, here are many reasons to question the scope of the problem of defensive medicine.
 First, initial steps to quantify it were based solely on surveys of physicians.
 Second, an examination of the health care landscape revealed that there were many forces that would motivate doctors to over-order diagnostic tests and procedures.
 Third, although some states have now enacted tort reform, data from studies suggest that limiting a medical malpractice victim's right of redress does not significantly impact physician behavior.
-Finally, most consequential medical decisions are being made by doctors and patients, and bringing patients into the process has resulted in more decisions that err on the side of caution., Author, The Role of Informed Consent in Defensive Medicine, Medical Malpractice Law and Strategy, 2011
+Finally, most consequential medical decisions are being made by doctors and patients, and bringing patients into the process has resulted in more decisions that err on the side of caution.

-- This article was first published in Medical Malpractice Law & Strategy, January 2011, Vol. 28, No. 4.
+- To Err is Human, But This is Something Else.
+Medical Malpractice Law & Strategy, Vol. 28, No. 4 (January 2011).
+I published this article on January 1, 2011.
 It deals with the lack of progress in the patient safety movement.
 I wrote it on the ten year anniversary of To Err is Human, which was a study performed by the National Institute of Health which revealed that the United States had a medical malpractice problem of epidemic proportions.
-Unfortunately, literature indicates that despite the alarming conclusions of Too Err is Human, the health care industry still has a long way to go to implementing basic safety measures to protect patients. , Author, To Err is Human, But This is Something Else, Medical Malpractice Law & Strategy, 2011
+Unfortunately, literature indicates that despite the alarming conclusions of Too Err is Human, the health care industry still has a long way to go to implementing basic safety measures to protect patients.

 Verdicts and Settlements: